 - It is shown to have very positive effect on the immune system and reduce the incidence of allergies.

-- Spirulina has been shown to improve fatigue, anxiety and depression in humans and I have seen it having a similar calming and balancing effect on dogs.
+- Spirulina is known to improve fatigue, anxiety and depression in humans and I have seen it having a similar calming and balancing effect on dogs.

 - Spirulina contains ten times more beta-carotene than carrots.

 - Some clinical studies have shown spirulina to reduce the size of tumors and prevent cancer formation in clinical studies.

 - Spirulina absorbs heavy metals and other toxins, which is so important at times of increased environmental and food pollution.

 - And finally, this super food is a great source of essential fatty acids, so-called omega oils, which are crucial for proper function of the brain, nervous system, tissue and cell regeneration and healthy coat and skin.

 As you can see, it is hard not to get excited about the amazing effects of spirulina, one of my very favorite superfoods.
 People often ask me, why I combined spirulina with Alga Calcarea, the mineral rich species of algae in GreenMin.

-The reason is combining these nutrient rich foods creates synergy of nutrients unlike any other.
+The combination of these superfoods creates a synergy of nutrients unlike any other.
 As I said at the beginning of this article, the best solutions to health and travel are simple.
 It makes no sense to make healing more complicated than it needs to be.

 One more thing.
 The quality control of spirulina production is crucial to its quality.
 Poor quality spirulina may contain toxic by-products of production.
 This is why I use only top-quality, human-grade Californian spirulina in GreenMin.